 However, only 56 percent of mobile/manufactured home owners also own the land, compared to 95 percent of single-family home owners as of 2015.
-In 2016, while 66 percent of manufactured homes were shipped to private property areas, only 17 percent were titled as real estate, a decline from 32 percent in 2003 (Figure 7).
+In 2016, while 66 percent of manufactured home shipments were placed on private property (and 34 percent located in mobile home communities), only 17 percent were titled as real estate, a decline from 32 percent in 2003 (Figure 7).
 Mortgage financing for the acquisition of real estate is less costly than chattel financing for personal (movable) property because mortgage financing is typically extended with longer terms (30 years versus 20 years) and at lower interest rate (typically 500 basis points less).
-17 Also, personal property does not tend to appreciate to the same degree as real estate, so mobile/manufactured home owners who do not own the land will likely not have as much opportunity to build wealth compared with homeowners who own the land.
+Mobile/manufactured home owners who do not own the land will likely not build wealth to the same degree as homeowners who also own the land, an asset that tends to appreciates in value.

-16 Author's estimate based on the 2015 American Housing Survey, estimated using the ACS Table Creator.
+Author's estimate based on the 2015 American Housing Survey, estimated using the ACS Table Creator.

-17 CFPB, supra note 8, pp. 32,36.
+CFPB, supra note 8, pp. 32,36.

-Figure 7: Manufactured Homes Shipped to Privately Owned Land and Titled as Real Estate18 region had the highest share of shipments that were titled as real estate, at 23 percent, compared to less than a quarter in in other regions and nationally.
+In 2016, the South region had the largest share of mobile/ manufactured homes shipped to private property areas, at 82 percent (Figure 8).
+In the other regions, less than half of shipments went to outside manufactured home communities (private property areas).
+While 66 percent were shipped outside manufactured home communities, only 17 percent of shipments were titled as real estate.
+The West region had the highest share of shipments that were titled as real estate, at 23 percent, compared to less than a quarter in in other regions and nationally.
 States regulate the titling of mobile/manufactured homes as either real estate or personal property.
-As of 2016, 22 states allow mobile/manufactured homes to be titled as real estate or to be sited on single-family district zones (Map 3).19
+As of 2016, 22 states allow mobile/ manufactured homes to be titled as real estate or to be sited on single-family district zones (Map 3).